distantreading/WG2/meeting_notes/malaga.md

 * (new) work is being done on Direct Speech identification by mixed group from Antwerp and Kraków using BERT - covered at length in materials from the Wednesday workshop (to be added here soon) - it could be checked if deep learning approaches could also boost efficiency for problematic subtasks in NER.

 ### 3. Level 2 Schema
 In relation to earlier talks with WG1 leaders, we divided Level 2 annotation into two sublevels, to ensure quicker delivery of any Level 2 annotation.
+L2.1
-The first list, deliverable almost now includes:
+(deliverable almost now) includes:
+*	sentence segmentation
-List 1	tokenization
+*	tokenization
-List 1	lemmatization, both at token-level and MWU-level List 1	parts of speech
+* parts of speech
-List 1	morphological information (single string, case marking, inflection) List 1	sentence segmentation
+*	morphological information (single string, case marking, inflection)
+*	lemmatization, both at token-level and MWU-level
-List 1	ID attribute (on word and sentence levels)
+* ID attribute (on word and sentence levels)

-The second list covers
+L2.2
-List 2	direct speech
+*	direct speech
-List 2	indication of Named Entities
-Which will require discussion on representation of multiword expressions.
+*	indication of Named Entities - which will require discussion on representation of multiword expressions.

 Sentiment analysis is a very useful task but it was decided it should be removed from Level 2 due to various problems related to non-existing TEI encoding standards, and unclear application units (word, sentence, paragraph, text?).
 We should produce sentiment scores for ELTeC texts but these scores will not be part of the main Level 2 encoding schema but available as extra annotations containing sentiment analysis in a separate folder on github.